THIS IS FIB!

 - To lead and to supervise the bandy and rink-bandy sports all over the world and to settle the rules for the games.

-- To entrust a national member association with the arrangement of an official world championship (WCS).
+- To entrust a national member associated with the arrangement of an official world championship (WCS).
 At least 4 nations must participate.

 - To promote the introduction and the membership of new nations to FIB